 Uncovering the Tweed

-Sign up to the project mailing list by emailing getinvolved@aocarchaeology.com or by filling in the contact form below.
+To find out more or register to take part, sign up to the project mailing list by emailing getinvolved@aocarchaeology.com or by filling in the contact form below.
+Upcoming opportunities for participation are also advertised on Destination Tweed’s Events calendar.

 If you would like to get in touch with the team from AOC Archaeology Group about Uncovering the Tweed, please use the form below and someone will get back to you.

-Alternatively, to be kept up-to-date via email with project news and opportunities for participation, just leave ‘message’ blank and check the sign-up box.
+Alternatively, to be kept up-to-date via email with project news and opportunities for participation, you can leave ‘message’ blank and check the sign-up box to join the project mailing list, which is managed directly by AOC Archaeology Group.